 I’m not sure how I know.
-Perhaps it’s because of the rusty Dead-End sign - a newer, or, well, older version of which peeks out at me from a half-forgotten memory - or maybe it’s that the trees, despite growing taller, have kept the same knots.
-Regardless of how, somehow, someway, and despite never being told about my connection to this place, Hombre’s driven us to a place I despise: the summer forest of my childhood.
-I sink my teeth even deeper into my lip, the pain serving as a grounding force as I realize that my mother’s cabin hides somewhere beyond.
-I can’t suppress the hope that it’s been swallowed up by the forest by now, having been left on its own for nearly a decade, now.
+Perhaps it’s because of the rusty Dead-End sign - a newer, or, well, older version of which peeks out at me from a half-forgotten memory - or maybe it’s that the trees, despite growing taller, have the same knots.
+But somehow, someway, and despite never being told about my connection to it, Hombre has driven us to a place I despise: the summer forest of my childhood.
+I sink my nails even deeper into my skin, the pain serving as a grounding force as I realize that my mother’s cabin hides somewhere beyond us.
+I can’t suppress the hope that it’s been swallowed up by the forest now that it’s been left on its own for nearly a decade.

 “Can we set a time limit?”
 Alyssa asks, irritated.

 Beth now dabs foundation across her petite features, hiding her freckles, “Can you calm down?
 You don’t know Hombre as well as we do since you’ve been so busy.
 He’s a nice guy.”